IamDrowsy/datasciencecoursera-getting-cleaning/README.md

 It contains an R file to clean and merge and cleans data that can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-For a detailed description of the result, look at the [[CodeBook]].
+For a detailed description of the result, look at the [CodeBook](CodeBook.md).

 ###Usage